 The secret language of narcissists is virtually secret because unless you’ve had a lot of experience, you may not even see the snake until it bites you.
 We’re talking about the covert narcissist.

-The covert narcissists are nice and yet equally draining and extremely dangerous.
+- The covert narcissists start out nice, but drain your energy and have the potential to become extremely dangerous.
 It’s not always easy to exactly single out what they’re doing wrong, but your gut knows it and you often feel drained, nervous and even angry after spending time with them.
 These are the wolves in sheep’s clothing and they have a secret language all their own.

 How to identify the secret language of covert narcissists: